jkool702/forkrun/README.md

   * Better/easier (IMO) usage of the `-i` flag to replace `{}` with the lines from stdin.
 No need to wrap everything in a `bash -c '...' _` call, and the `{}` can bne used multiple times.

 * Because `forkrun` runs directly in the shell, other shell functions can be used as the `parFunc` being parallelized (this *might* be possible in `xargs` by exporting thje function first, but this is not needed with `forkrun`)

+* Because `forkrun` is faster in problems where parallelization speed matters (in problems where total run time is more than 50 ms or so).
+Forkrun is twice as fast in medium-size problems (10,000 - 100,000 inputs) and slightly faster (10-20%) in large-size problems (>500,000 inputs).

 ***